Deploy “new normal” plans quicker with real-time social distancing extension by M Moser Associates

 Tell us how M Moser’s new extension came about and what it does.

 This M Moser Covid Planner, Social Distance Extension allows users to visualize (in almost real-time) different seating plans according to specific social-distancing criteria.
 It’s engineered to give results, based on user-defined social distancing, while also returning the “baseline result” (maximum seats with relatively lower occupancy ratio) intuitively, like SketchUp.
-This way, more people could be seated in the entire office, yet fulfil a lower occupancy ratio average when comparing different seating zones.
+This way, more people could be seated in the entire office, yet fulfill a lower occupancy ratio average when comparing different seating zones.
 It helps clients to make decisions to spot the most cost-effective zones to re-open, as they are usually based on either HVAC systems or layouts with physical dividers.

 We didn't create the extension right away.
 We discussed and tried different workflows together, to experience and see what stuck.
-We used other software to dimension seat to seat distance, selected unavailable seats and assigned them SketchUp layers.
+We used other software to dimension seat to seat distance, selected unavailable seats, and assigned them SketchUp layers.
 By end of the process, we identified that generating the social distancing results was the slowest part of this whole process.
 However, everything that completes this “new normal” design, is driven by this important social-distancing baseline.

 A screenshot of the toolbar, showcasing the extension's functionalities.